 - accurately estimating the amount of cash in the Irish economy & predicting future demand

 My next position in AIB was on the Predictive Modelling Team, tasked with building and validating customer propensity models for targeted marketing campaigns.
-On this team I was able to develop my predictive modelling skills before moving onto my current role as Analytics Manager in Bank of Ireland in their Group Internal Audit Department.
-The aim of this team is to develop the analytical capability of the Department by making the audit process smarter while bringing auditors up to a standard level of analytics allowing them to self-serve in the future.
-This has been a recent role change and I’m excited to see what it brings.
+On this team I was able to develop my predictive modelling skills before moving onto Bank of Ireland as an Analytics Manager in their Group Internal Audit Department.
+The aim of this team was to develop the analytical capability of the Department by making the audit process smarter while bringing auditors up to a standard level of analytics allowing them to self-serve in the future.

 The reason why I wanted to share my analytics journey is that I believe data and the power of analytics is essential to all decisions – and we’re all on our own journey.
 I hope this site allows me to share my passion for data while educating others at the same time.